ty0088/ty0088.github.io/blog_author/README.md

-# The Blog Spot - Reader
+# The Blog Spot - Author

 ## Live Access
 A live implementation of this web app can be found at https://ty0088.github.io/blog_author.